-Red Hat’s solutions helps you support every aspect of cloud-native application development—so you can continuously deliver new features to your customers.
+Red Hat’s solutions helps you support every aspect of cloud-native application development, so you can continuously deliver new features to your customers—because every company is now a software company.

 Modern enterprises now find their markets dominated by digital engagement, where being competitive requires embracing a software-driven business model.
 Whether your industry is telecom, banking, healthcare—even cattle farming—you are now also a software company.
 And apps at the center of your business strategy.
 This software-driven business transformation requires new apps to be developed and delivered faster, for users who have come to expect a higher quality.
 This is no small task.